 Georgia School Evacuated After Teacher Barricaded Himself In Classroom And Fired Gun

-A well-liked social studies teacher barricaded himself in a classroom and fired a handgun at Dalton High School, which was plunged students and faculty into a lockdown and subsequent evacuation, according to the AP.
+A well-liked social studies teacher barricaded himself in a classroom and fired a handgun at Dalton High School, which plunged students and faculty into a lockdown and subsequent evacuation, according to the AP.

 No students were in the classroom.
 The only injury was to a student who hurt her ankle running away, tweeted the police in Dalton, which is about 90 miles north of Atlanta.